GregAcket/Construisez-une-API-securisee-pour-une-application-d-avis-gastronomiques/README.md

-# Hot Takes#
+# Hot Takes #

 This is the Project 5 of the Web Developer path.

+### How to make it work ###

+My recommendations:

+Create a NEW FOLDER

+### For the frontend ###

+Into the NEW FOLDER, clone this repository --> https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6

+This repository is the project's FRONTEND.

+Once cloned, from the root of the frontend's folder

+Open a terminal (linux/mac) or Powershell (Windows) and

+run `npm install`

-# To make the frontend work:
+Once installed, to launch the frontend

-First you'll have to download the frontend part here --> https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6 and follow the instructions.

-# To make the backend work:
+run `npm start`

-In the backend root folder:
+### For the backend ###

+Into the NEW FOLDER, clone my repository.

+My repository is the project's BACKEND.

+Once cloned, from the root of the backend's folder you'll have to :

-- Create a .env file that contains :
+- Create a file named `.env` that contains :

 `DATABASE = your MongoDB connection string`
 `TOKEN = your super secure token`

-- Create an images folder
+- Create an empty folder named `images`

-Then, from the backend root folder :

-open a terminal (linux/mac) or Powershell (Windows) and
+- Open a terminal (linux/mac) or Powershell (Windows) and

 run `npm install`